This post may contain affiliate links. See my disclosure policy.

 5. Add the carrots and bell peppers.
 Cook for 3-4 minutes, stirring often.

-6. Work in the tomatoes and make a broth.
+6. Work on the tomatoes and make a broth.
 Push the beef and vegetables to the side of the pot.
 Add the tomato paste and 1 tablespoon of olive oil to the other side.
 Cook the tomato paste, whisking continuously, until a brown fond (the browned bits) forms on the bottom of the pot.
 This will take approximately 2 minutes.
-Still stirring, add the chopped tomatoes, beef broth, salt and pepper, and bay leaf, scraping the brown bits from the bottom of the pot.
+Still stirring, add the chopped tomatoes, beef broth, salt, pepper, and bay leaf, scraping the brown bits from the bottom of the pot.
 Bring to a boil.

 Can you freeze Hungarian Goulash?

-To freeze, transfer your cooked and cooled Hungarian beef goulash to a freezer-safe zip-lock bag or container and removing as much air as possible.
+To freeze, transfer your cooked and cooled Hungarian beef goulash to a freezer-safe zip-lock bag or container and remove as much air as possible.
 Transfer to the freezer for up to 3 months.
 When ready to enjoy, simply reheat in the microwave or on the stovetop anytime you feel like a comforting bowl for lunch or dinner.

 Large white bowl filled with Hungarian goulash with thick chunks of beef, egg noodles, and topped with sour cream.